 The major players involved in research in France

-In France there are 259,000 research directors, professors, lecturers, staff research and researchers in companies.
+In France there are almost 267,000 research directors, professors, lecturers, staff research and researchers in companies.
+26 % of them are women.
 40% of them work in the public sector and 60% are employed in the private sector.
 Their work is published in the best-known international scientific journals and have the fourth highest index of impact in the world.

 Public research institutes